parallelscore/face_docker/kenechi_ojukwu/README.md

     ```docker build -t face-detector .```

-2. After successful build: run the application with:
+2. After successful build: run the application:

    using your git terminal on a windows system: